Dhopkins1225/dhopkins1225.github.io/E-Commerce Sales Data/1. SQL Server Sales Data Analysis Project/README.md

 8. **Customer's Most Purchased Category**
    - Overview: Identifying the top-purchased category for each customer.
    - SQL Insight: [Complex SQL query using CTE `CustomerCategoryPurchase` and the main ranking.]

+9. **Top Performing Sub Categories**
+   -  Overview: Lists the sub-categories in descending order based on their total sales, and also provides the main category each sub-category belongs to.
+   -  SQL Insight: `SELECT cat.Category_Name, subcat.Sub_Category_Name, SUM(od.Amount) AS Total_Sales FROM Order_Details od ...`

 By diving deep into these metrics, we aim to decode sales performance, understand customer behaviors, and highlight product/category strengths.
 These insights are invaluable for guiding business strategies, optimizing sales efforts, and crafting effective marketing campaigns.